AmityCo/apidocs/description.md

 ### **File**

-A File in Amity Social Cloud supports file upload and download, enabling file-sharing within applications.
+A File in Social+ Cloud supports file upload and download, enabling file-sharing within applications.
 It handles various file types, including images, videos, audio, and documents, with a maximum size of 1 GB.
 This functionality allows users to share files directly in chats or social feeds, enhancing engagement and interaction.

 ### **Follow**

-A Follow schema in Amity Social Cloud defines one-directional relationships between users, essential for social networking features.
+A Follow schema in Social+ Cloud defines one-directional relationships between users, essential for social networking features.
 When user A follows user B, user A can see user B's updates in their feed, but user B does not need to reciprocate.
 This schema helps manage visibility and accessibility of user-generated content in user feeds.

 ---